freelawproject/juriscraper/readme.md

  - extensibility to support geographies (US, Cuba, Mexico, California)
  - Mime type identification through magic numbers
  - Generalized architecture with no code repetition
- - Xpath-based scraping powered by lxml's html parser
+ - XPath-based scraping powered by lxml's html parser
  - return all meta data available on court websites (caller can pick what it needs)
  - no need for a database
  - clear log levels (DEBUG, INFO, WARN, CRITICAL)